 “We stayed at Nagoya Camp from then until the 5th of September.
 We left from there by train and went to some seaport town where we met the Yanks.
 They took us on board the U.S.S.
 Rescue where we were given an examination and new clothes.
 We were then transferred to the U.S.S.
 Warner and went to Tokyo Bay, from there we went to Atsuki Airdrome where I am now writing.
 We are going to fly to Okinawa today, from there to Manila, and then home.

 “So please don’t worry about me anymore because you all have been doing that for three years, and I think that has been long enough.

 On September 5, 1945, the Swiss Red Cross entered the camp.
 The POWs made contact with American troops and were taken by train to the docks where they boarded the U.S.S.
 Rescue for exams.
 The official date of liberation was September 9, 1945.
 They were returned to the Philippine Islands for medical treatment.
 He remained there until late September

 After recuperating in the Philippines, Jack returned to the United States on the U.S.S.
 Joseph T. Dyckman, at San Francisco, on October 16, 1945.
 He returned home to Maywood, where he married Margaret Virginia Wiggins on March 16, 1948.
 Together they had five children, Sheryl, John, Thomas, Kevin, and Kathleen.
 Jack reenlisted this time into the Army Air Corp and later the U.S. Air Force.
-At one point, he was stationed in Japan.
+In 1953, with his wife, daughter, and son, he was stationed in Japan until March 1955.
+While he was stationed there, his second son was born.
 He remained in the military and retired on July 31, 1961.

 John D. Swinehamer passed away on September 5, 1979, and was buried at the National Cemetery of the Pacific in Honolulu, Hawaii.